dij0s/PETAL/thesis/bachelor_thesis.typ

 With the groundwork established, the following section presents the results that will be discussed in the next chapter.

-Both the expert assessment and benchmarking are conducted using the version of the solution as of June 20, 2025#footnote[Code at commit `c2bea64` in the repository.], ensuring consistency and reliability in the evaluation process.
+Both the expert assessment and benchmarking are conducted using the version of the solution as of June 20, 2025#footnote[Code at commit `c2bea64` in the repository.], ensuring consistency and reliability in the evaluation process and reported conclusions.

 == Evaluation Results